jarekratajski/fitbitshow/README.md

 ## Run server
+First create new file in:
+ *fitbit-demo/hello-impl/src/main/resources/fitbit.properties*
-First create File  in fitbit-demo/hello-impl/src/main/resources/fitbit.properties put one line: secret=blablasecret
+ put one line:
+ *secret=blablasecret*
- ( where secret comes from dev.fitbit.com).
+ ( where *secret* comes from dev.fitbit.com).

- Replace in sources text 27S5Y with your application ID.
+ Replace in sources text *27S5Y* with your application ID.

  cd to fitbit-demo
  mvn lagom:runAll